 - Practise the "Canadian salute" of coughing and sneezing into your elbow.

 - Stay home when sick.

-- Check for any symptoms, typically for seven days, after travel to the Arabian Peninsula.
+- Check for any symptoms after travel to the Arabian Peninsula.

-The acceleration in cases is a public health concern given that the Islamic month of Ramadan, which starts at the end of June this year, is historically a time when three to four million pilgrims travel to Saudi Arabia, said Dr. Kamran Khan, an infectious disease physician at Toronto’s St. Michael Hospital.
+The cases are a public health concern given that the Islamic month of Ramadan, which starts in mid-June this year, is historically a time when three to four million pilgrims travel to Saudi Arabia, said Dr. Kamran Khan, an infectious disease physician at Toronto's St. Michael Hospital.